bitcointranscripts/bitcointranscripts/scalingbitcoin/tel-aviv-2019/edgedevplusplus/lightning-network-topology.md

 When we look at the topology of the network, we can only look at the public topology really unless someone else volunteers private data.
 It's kind of annoying because we want to see the really interesting things in the internet.
 It may be possible to deduce or infer information about private channels through hints.

 There's also personal vs routing nodes.
-A public node or a routing node would setup some public channels and manage capital well, and hope to earn a lot of fees.
-Fees are very low in lightning but hopefully one day we can have higher nodes and running these nodes can be incentive compatible.
-It would be great if people earned feeds for running lightning nodes.
+A public node or a routing node would set up some public channels and manage capital well, and hope to earn a lot of fees.
+Fees are very low in lightning but hopefully one day we can have higher nodes and running these nodes can be incentive-compatible.
+It would be great if people earned fees for running lightning nodes.
 I think with intelligent channel creation, you can definitely earn a lot more.

 # Path finding and routing

 We use source-based routing in the lightning network.
 However, you have a scarcity of funds.
 This means there's going to be a lot of failures through LN because nobody knows the funds.
-However, there is something you can do called a probing attacks where you route payments through a specific edge and you fail it with a bad preimage but you route it through with various routes and the minute you hit a range where the payments stop going back to you or failing with a certain range, then you know that's the amount available in the channel.
+However, there is something you can do called a probing attack where you route payments through a specific edge and you fail it with a bad preimage but you route it through with various routes and the minute you hit a range where the payments stop going back to you or failing with a certain range, then you know that's the amount available in the channel.
 At the moment, it's possible to figure out balances even though we're trying to hide it.
 It can deanonymize things if you can trace balances through the network.

 We optimize for fees and timelocks.
 There's a channel update message on the network.
 This is how we figure out how we're going to route.